By Laura Blumenfeld, Washington Post Writer

 Jay shuts her eyes, grabs Wise's hand, falls over.
 She is stiff.
 It is

-of unconsciousness when it is overwhelmed.
-Wise moves Jay's arms through the
+safety of unconsciousness when it is overwhelmed.
+Wise moves Jay's arms

 No, wait, she's back.
 With an Irish brogue.
 It's Jamie, "a spirit", Jay